denniemok/slash-ping/README.md

 ### 1. Ping Normalisation

 Ping in Java does not only take into account network latency but also server-internal latency (i.e., processing delay).
-When the server gets a heavier load, the ping in relative also goes higher.
-To account for this, a way to normalise the ping values before displaying is provided.
+Very often, you find yourself entering a 10 ms (from server list) server but end up getting 50 ms ping (with /ping) in-game.
+To account for this, a way to normalise the ping values before displaying them in chat (or elsewhere with PAPI) is provided.

 **Normalised Value = Max ( Round ( Original Value * Multiplier + Offset ), Lower Bound )**

 Round here means taking only the integral part from the intermediate result.
-Multiplier normalises the values by multiplication while offset normalises by addition.
-Both parameters are configurable. <p>
+Multiplier normalises the values by multiplication (default 0.8) while offset normalises by addition (default 0).
+The 2 parameters, together with the lower bound option, are made configurable in config.yml. <p>

 ### 2. Closest Name Match